cosmos72/schemesh/doc/faq/faq.md

 global export NAME
 ```
 The prefix `global` is needed because each job has its own environment variables,
-and `global` instructs to modify the top-most job, i.e. the shell itself.<br/>
+and `global` instructs to modify the top-most job, i.e. the shell itself.
 For more details, see [Shell builtins: set](../shell/builtins.md#set)

 At REPL top-level, the shorter `set NAME VALUE` optionally followed by `export NAME` suffices too.